aonkeeper4/werver/README.md

   - i think i can nest more crates and it will work ?? maybe
 - make sure everything is tidy (all generated imports qualified correctly, file stuff)
   - move `main.rs` to outer crate and make this a lib
+- fix where the import errors come from
+  - when you forget to use `RouteParseResult` it shows up as in the macro first and thats really annoying
+  - there are probably other cases where this happens
 - generally clean stuff up (code quality review)
   - check whether i actually need all those `clone`s
   - read up on how to actually do multithreaded stuff in rust and rework as needed (surely it wont be too much :clueless:)